 So in general, if you and your partner are wanting to avoid pregnancy, it would be really wise to consider other contraceptive options that offer better pregnancy protection and also can help prevent STI transmission.

 You mention that latex causes you to break out, you may want to explore that further.
 Do you always notice rashes when you are in contact with latex?
 For example, does wearing a latex glove cause you to break out?
 If so, then you may have a latex sensitivity or allergy.
 Luckily, there are excellent non-latex condom options available.
-Polyurethane (Avanti, Supra, the Reality female condom) or polyisoprene (Skyn) condoms are readily available for those who can't use or don't like latex.
+Polyurethane (Avanti, Supra, the internal condom) or polyisoprene (Skyn) condoms are readily available for those who can't use or don't like latex.
 If you are only noticing this reaction with the condoms and not with other latex (like medical gloves or certain bandaids), then you may be reacting to something else.
 Are you using condoms that are spermicidal or have a "special" lube on them?
 Or if you are using extra, bottled lube, is that spermicidal or numbing/cooling/warming/tingling/etc.?
 If so, then you may be reacting to something in the lubricant.
 The easiest way to solve this is to either go with something that has a plain, condom-safe lubricant.
 We have several articles about condoms that you might want to take a look at:

 - Advice: What's the BEST condom?